quasarframework/quasar/docs/src/pages/vue-components/linear-progress.md

 ---
 title: Linear Progress
-desc: How to use the QLinearProgress Vue component which displays a colored loading bar.
+desc: The QLinearProgress Vue component displays a colored loading bar.
+The bar can either have a determinate progress or an indeterminate animation.
 related:
   - /vue-components/circular-progress
   - /vue-components/inner-loading